Adventures with Peter: A New Vision!

 Overview of the Workshops:

-- Movie: Children will view clips from two videos about the story: Friends and Heroes Series: A Friend in High Places and The Visual Bible: Acts.
+- Video: Children will view clips from two videos about the story: Friends and Heroes Series: A Friend in High Places and The Visual Bible: Acts.

 - Art: Children will illustrate Peter's dream using the technique of Mexican Indian Huichol Yarn paintings - thanks for the idea Carol Hulbert!